blacksenator/fbcallrouter/README.md

 the incoming number is transmitted to the provider.
 Their data protection information must be observed!

-## Disclaimer
+## Feedback

-FRITZ!Box, FRITZ!fon, FRITZ!OS are trademarks of [AVM](https://avm.de/).
-This software is in no way affiliated with AVM and only uses the [interfaces published by them](https://avm.de/service/schnittstellen/).
+If you enjoy this software, then I would be happy to receive your feedback, also in the form of user comments and descriptions of your experiences, e.g. in the [IP Phone Forum](https://www.ip-phone-forum.de/threads/fbcallrouter-extended-call-routing-spam-filter-for-fritz-box.303211/).
+This puts the user community on a broader basis and their experiences and functional ideas can be incorporated into further development.
+In the end, these features will benefit everyone.

 ## Improvements

-As ever, this program [started with only a few lines of code](https://www.ip-phone-forum.de/threads/howto-werbeanrufe-automatisch-beenden-lassen-mit-freetz.298448/post-2309645) just to play with the callmonitor interface provided and to figure out how it works...
+As ever, this program [started with only a few lines of code](https://www.ip-phone-forum.de/threads/howto-werbeanrufe-automatisch-beenden-lassen-mit-freetz.298448/post-2309645) just to play with the call monitor interface provided and to figure out how it works...

 ...than more and more ideas came to my mind how this interface could solve some of my needs.

 As I have already written in the [fritzsoap documentation](https://github.com/blacksenator/fritzsoap#wishes), it would be an enormous relief **if AVM would provide functionality to terminate incoming calls**, just as FRITZ!OS itself does it with the handling of phone numbers to be blocked.
 The entry of more and more numbers in corresponding blacklists could be omitted or reduced.

-## Feedback
+## Disclaimer

-If you enjoy this software, then I would be happy to receive your feedback, also in the form of user comments and descriptions of your experiences, e.g. in the [IP Phone Forum](https://www.ip-phone-forum.de/threads/fbcallrouter-extended-call-routing-spam-filter-for-fritz-box.303211/).
-This puts the user community on a broader basis and their experiences and functional ideas can be incorporated into further development.
-In the end, these features will benefit everyone.
+FRITZ!Box, FRITZ!fon, FRITZ!OS are trademarks of [AVM](https://avm.de/).
+This software is **in no way affiliated** with AVM and only uses the [interfaces published by them](https://avm.de/service/schnittstellen/).

 ## License